KaruzG/skatespotsvlc/README.md

 ## Installation 🛠️

 1. Clone this repository to your local machine.
-2. Navigate to the project directory.
-3. Install dependencies with the command `npm install` (client and server).
+2. Install dependencies with the command `npm install`

-## Usage 📝

-1. Start the development server with the command `npm run dev`.
-2. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see the application in action.
+3. Configure the .env needed keys
+4. Build & Run

 ## License 📄